By: Susan Dugdale

 While your voice needs to reflect passion, it also needs flexibility.
 This means having a wide variety of tonal expressions and other skills to select from.

 You can find exercises to develop vocal variety here.
-Rest assured they are fun, easy to learn and EFFECTIVE!
+They are fun, easy to learn and EFFECTIVE!

 Do you know the trick of using the power of the pause?